kabelwerk/sdk-js/docs/rooms.md

 ## Markers

+A non-empty chat room may also have a marker marking the last message seen by the user (or at least by the user's client).
+A marker's position is expected to be updated by the client (e.g. whenever the user opens a chat room with unseen messages); the position is also updated automatically whenever the user posts a new message in the chat room.
+However, using this feature is optional: if you choose not to update a user's markers, then you cannot take advantage of the `isNew` flag of [inbox items](./inboxes.md) — the flag will always be set to `true` unless the last message in the respective chat room is posted by the user (markers will still be updated automatically with posted messages) — but no other functionality depends on it.

-A chat room may optionally have a marker marking the last message seen by the user (or at least by the user's client).
-If set, a marker object has the following fields:
+A marker object has the following fields:

 -   `messageId`: the ID of the message which is being marked;
 -   `updatedAt`: a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) instance of when the marker was last moved.

-If a room does not have a marker yet, then the ready event will be emitted with its `marker` field set to `null` instead.
+If a chat room does not have a marker yet (i.e. if the user has not posted a message and the client has not updated the marker explicitly), then the marker object will be `null`.

 ```js
 // returns null if the room does not have a marker yet